u10int/URBMediaFocusViewController/README.md

 The project uses ARC and targets iOS 7.0+.

+**NOTE:** This project has been updated to work with and tested against iOS 6.
+However, the UIDynamics features are only support in iOS 7+.

 ## Usage Examples

 To create an instance of `URBMediaFocusViewController`, just instantiate it the same way you would `UIViewController`, or by simply using `init`: